Pottery Barn rugs to run from…

 Here’s the label:

-Label says keep in a "well-ventilated area" ... which means it STINKS too!
+Label says keep in a “well-ventilated area” … which means it STINKS too

-…but if you have ever owned a shaggy dog, then you will understand why these rugs are super tough to maintain and care for.
+If you see these rugs at first you might look kind of cool, especially in their variety of colors… …but if you have ever owned a shaggy dog, then you will understand why these rugs are super tough to maintain and care for.
 The problem is, getting soil, lint, and general “fuzziness” out of these fibers is as tough to do as combing out those spurs and knots are from your shaggy dog’s fur.

 These rugs often require a great deal of extra hand work after cleaning to literally comb through row by row to try to “pull up” anything that was tangled up too much in that felted type of wool to wash away.